Democratic U.S. congressman Alcee Hastings of Florida dies at 84

 Hastings served on the powerful Rules Committee, which determines the conditions under which legislation in the House is considered, and was a commissioner on the Commission of Security and Cooperation in Europe, which monitors and encourages compliance of human rights.

+Lawmakers including House Speaker Nancy Pelosi, House Majority Whip James Clyburn and Rules Committee Chairman James McGovern mourned the death of Hastings in public statements.

-“We sat side by side in the committee for many years and I watched him take down phony arguments and lift up the truth with a turn of a phrase that only he could deliver,” James McGovern, chairman of the House Rules Committee, said in a statement.
+“We sat side by side in the committee for many years and I watched him take down phony arguments and lift up the truth with a turn of a phrase that only he could deliver,” McGovern said.
 “I have lost a friend, this Congress has lost a giant, and those who all too often go unseen in America have lost a champion,”

 Before his election to Congress, Hastings was an attorney and civil rights activist.